28 August 2019

 - Further detailed checks (eg feet, hip and jaw alignment) once on the table, and explaining what I’m doing.

-- Giving a comprehensive feet to head REMEDIAL massage with focus on areas that need it the most and including various stretches.
+- Giving a THOROUGH feet to head REMEDIAL massage with focus on areas that need it the most and including various stretches.

 - Rechecking things (eg jaw) that have shown to be out of alignment.